zeecitizen/embedded-jetty-jsp/README.md

-Example: Embedded Jetty w/ JSP Support
+Example: Embedded Jetty w/ JSP Support - Simple Login and Registration page

+This repository will be updated frequently for a project in the week 26/8/2016
 ======================================

 This is a maven project, to build it: